venki09/movie_gists/marvel.md

 * Rhody takes Tony's suit and uses it to show it to the army.
 But he later realizes that it was going to be used by Hammer (The other weapon's dealer)
 * In the post credit scene - TOny considers joining the avengers but they deny it by saying that he still needs time.

+## The Avengers
+* Thanos gives a scepter with mindstone to loki and instructs him to get the tesseract for him.
+* He seeks help from the chitauri army for that
+* Loki breaks into the SHIELD and takes the tesseract away from them.
+In the process, he also mind controls Dr.Selvig and Barton.
+* They try to use tesseract and open the portal to space so that the chitauri army could come in and destroy earth.
+Loki would then would end up ruling the earth.
+* Nick Fury seeks help from TOny stark and Steve rodgers to come join the avengers initiative.
+* He also sends Natasha to go get Bruce Banner for help with gamma radiation.
+* Thor comes in search of Loki and comes to know about the Avengers initiative.
+* They all join together and close the portal.
+* Avengers also come to know that SHIELD has been using the tesseract to build weapons so that they could protect the earth from other planet's forces.
+(We ll know about this later in captain america winter soldier).
+* After closing the portal, Thor takes loki and tesseract to asgard.
+* Post-credit scenes: All Avengers eat Shawarma as suggested by Start :D

 ## Ironman3

 *  Tony builds an unarmed suit